imaspacecat/microcmd/README.md

       * org.firstinspires.ftc.ftccommon.external.OnDestroy
       * org.firstinspires.ftc.ftccommon.external.WebHandlerRegistrar
 * Adds support for REV Robotics Driver Hub.
-* Adds fully custom userspace USB gamepad driver to Driver Station (see "Advanced Gamepad Features" menu in DS settings).
+* Adds fully custom userspace USB gamepadEx driver to Driver Station (see "Advanced Gamepad Features" menu in DS settings).
     * Allows gamepads to work on devices without native Linux kernel support (e.g. some Romanian Motorola devices).
-    * Allows the DS to read the unique serial number of each gamepad, enabling auto-recovery of dropped gamepads even if two gamepads of the same model drop. *(NOTE: unfortunately this does not apply to Etpark gamepads, because they do not have a unique serial)*.
+    * Allows the DS to read the unique serial number of each gamepadEx, enabling auto-recovery of dropped gamepads even if two gamepads of the same model drop. *(NOTE: unfortunately this does not apply to Etpark gamepads, because they do not have a unique serial)*.
     * Reading the unique serial number also provides the ability to configure the DS to assign gamepads to a certain position by default (so no need to do start+a/b at all).
-    * The LED ring on the Xbox360 gamepad and the RGB LED bar on the PS4 gamepad is used to indicate the driver position the gamepad is bound to.
+    * The LED ring on the Xbox360 gamepadEx and the RGB LED bar on the PS4 gamepadEx is used to indicate the driver position the gamepadEx is bound to.
     * The rumble motors on the Xbox360, PS4, and Etpark gamepads can be controlled from OpModes.
-    * The 2-point touchpad on the PS4 gamepad can be read from OpModes.
+    * The 2-point touchpad on the PS4 gamepadEx can be read from OpModes.
-    * The "back" and "guide" buttons on the gamepad can now be safely bound to robot controls (Previously, on many devices, Android would intercept these buttons as home button presses and close the app).
+    * The "back" and "guide" buttons on the gamepadEx can now be safely bound to robot controls (Previously, on many devices, Android would intercept these buttons as home button presses and close the app).
-    * Advanced Gamepad features are enabled by default, but may be disabled through the settings menu in order to revert to gamepad support provided natively by Android.
+    * Advanced Gamepad features are enabled by default, but may be disabled through the settings menu in order to revert to gamepadEx support provided natively by Android.
 * Improves accuracy of ping measurement.
     * Fixes issue where the ping time showed as being higher than reality when initially connecting to or restarting the robot.
     * To see the full improvement, you must update both the Robot Controller and Driver Station apps.